 In a pan, add cooking oil, cinnamon, and cloves.
-Fry them until it becomes golden brown.
+Fry them until they become golden brown.

-In the medium flame, add chopped onion.
+In a medium flame, add chopped onion.
 Saute until it becomes pink and translucent.

-Then add ginger garlic paste, saute for a min.
+Then add ginger garlic paste and saute for a minute.

 The Curry Seasoning:

-In another small frying pan, add a tablespoon of cooking oil, peppercorns, cumin seeds, and curry leaves.
-Fry until the cumin seeds crackle and aromatic.
+Add a tablespoon of cooking oil, peppercorns, cumin seeds, and curry leaves in another small frying pan.
+Fry until the cumin seeds crackle and are aromatic.
 Keep aside.

 When the chicken is cooked, add the above-fried mixture.
-And continue to cook until Madurai chicken curry reaches the desired consistency.
+Continue to cook until Madurai chicken curry reaches the desired consistency.

 Madurai Chicken Curry Recipe